 - Limits future excavations of area above burial site

-Where it is required, the contaminated soil material can be removed from site to be disposed of at a suitably licensed landfill.
-Correct permits are required for the transportation and disposal of IAPS materials offsite.
+Where it is required, contaminated soil material can be removed from site by a licenced haulier to be disposed of at a suitably licensed landfill.
+Suitable permits are required for the transportation and disposal of IAPS materials offsite.
 This approach can be prohibitively expensive if dealing with large quantities and once disposal and transportation costs are factored in.

 - Work can continue immediately after removal.